quorten/megascreen/README.md

 ![PDS back-panel connectors](macse_pds.jpg)

-Here, you have a BNC connector for composite video output, and a DB-9 female connector for for "component video" output.
+Here, you have a 50 ohm BNC connector for composite video output, and a DB-9 female connector for for "component video" output.
 I am not fully certain of the pinout, but an educated guess leads me to this hypothesis.

 ![DB-9 color coding and numbering](mega3_de9.png)